Bruno's (German company): History

 The Bruno publishing house was founded in 1981 by co-founders Bruno Gmünder and Christian von Maltzahn.
 Prior to its creation, Gmünder had joined the Eisenherz bookshop, an entity opened with the help of Christian von Maltzahn in November 1978 in Berlin.
-The two friends founded the publishing house under the motto:"Wir sind homo, wir machen homo und wir wollen dem Homo zum Buch verhelfen."The company philosophy, as shared within the Männer magazine states that the publishing house was never created to make books that educate about homosexuality; rather to create the media that homosexual readers lack.
+The two friends founded the publishing house under the motto:"Wir sind homo, wir machen homo und wir wollen dem Homo zum Buch verhelfen."The company philosophy, as it appears in the magazine Männer, states that the publishing house was never created to make books that educate about homosexuality, but rather to create the media that homosexual readers lack.